Xceptance/xlt-documentation/content/en/xtc/030-ui-structure.md

 ## Selecting an Organization and a Project

 When you log in to XTC you will first see a dashboard containing the organizations and projects you are a member of.
 You can select both via dashboard links or by using the two select boxes in the header next to the _XTC_ logo.
+If you are a member of many organizations and projects, the organization and project selectors in the page header feature a useful search input field to filter the list of displayed entries by substring and ignoring case.
 (Click the _XTC_ logo to return to your main dashboard.)

 {{< image src="xtc/topmenu.png" >}}
 The XTC top menu allows you to select organization and project directly.